Learn more about how the Cal Poly Humboldt Library can help

 What is SciFinder?

-SciFinder is a research discovery tool that provides access to the world's literature in chemistry, biochemistry, and chemical engineering.
+SciFindern is a research discovery tool that provides access to the world's literature in chemistry, biochemistry, and chemical engineering.
 As the most comprehensive resource for research in chemistry and chemistry-related fields, it also provides access to research from many related scientific disciplines, including biomedical sciences, materials science, and agricultural science.
-Composed of the Chemical Abstracts Service family of databases, SciFinder allows you to identify journal articles, patents, dissertations, books, and conference proceedings in chemistry as well as information about chemicals and chemical reactions.
+Composed of the Chemical Abstracts Service family of databases, SciFindern allows you to identify journal articles, patents, dissertations, books, and conference proceedings in chemistry as well as information about chemicals and chemical reactions.
 It includes:

 • Chemical Abstracts (CAplus) - 1907 to date with some references back to the early 1800s - covers more than 10,000 journals